 Title: Professor of English

-Nathaniel Owen Wallace, PhD, Professor of English at South Carolina State University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in English education.
+Ursula K. Heise, PhD, Professor of English at the University of California, Los Angeles, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in English education.